ISF Board Members

 She is a licensed physician from the Dominican Republic.
 Her medical practice focused on infectious disease common to the region and Family Medicine, and worked as a physician for various organizations providing healthcare to the poor and for tourist in need of help.

-She is a graduate of Universidad Autonoma de Santo Domingo medical school at the top of her class and has advanced training on HIV.
+She is a graduate of Universidad Autonoma de Santo Domingo medical school at the top of her class and obtained advanced residency training on HIV in Brazil.
 Because of her experience, she spent 2 years caring for children infected with the deadly human immune deficiency virus (HIV), and also worked for the Dominican Government treating the poor of the Dominican Republic for one year in 2007.

 Her humanitarian work with International Surgical Foundation started in October 2010 and has continued to be an active member of the organization in her limited spare time.
 She organized and managed over 20 monthly spine surgery clinics from 2010 to 2012 as well as organizing the logistics of patient care acting as a conduit of information, lab results, and diagnostic studies between Fundacion HOMS in Santiago and ISF in Arizona.
 She also worked as the surgical assistant to the surgery team during each of the many surgical weeks conducted by ISF.